smitmartijn/networkinsight-cookbook/manuscript/ch-public-cloud.md

 ### Adding Azure to Network Insight

 Before adding Azure as a data source, make sure the Network Security Group (NSG) flow logs are configured and sending network flow logs to a storage account.
-More on that later in [Network Flows]{.underline}.
+More on that later in [Network Flows]{#ch-Network Flows}.

 Network Insight uses an application identity registration in order to get access to the Azure APIs.
 Application registrations can span a single or multiple Azure accounts, allowing it to see collect data from all Azure accounts under an organization.
 This application registration will have separate permissions, which can be managed for the sole purpose to let Network Insight collect data.